oisdk/site/drafts/ski.markdown

 Wxy  ~> xyy
 ```

-I'll explain the actual formal rules in a second, but first let's work with some
+I'll explain the actual formal rules later on, but first let's work with some
 examples to get a sense for how these combinators work.

 Upper case letters are combinators, lower-case are variables.